boilercodes/python/README.md

 This is my main projects structure.
 It is pretty much complete, containing all the tools you need for a professional project.

+Also, when you use this template, this README and most of the files will be modified by a workflow to match your project.

 Project features:

 * [Poetry](https://python-poetry.org/) for dependency management.